rebecca-gc/ptm/README.md

 - [Aleksandar Anžel](https://github.com/AAnzel)
 - [Rebecca Grevens Carpi](https://github.com/rebecca-gc)

-Created by the [Visualisation group](https://visualization.group/), which is part of the Centre for Artifical Intelligence in Public Health Research (ZKI-PH) of the Robert Koch-Institute, for my bachelor thesis.
+Created by the [Visualisation group](https://visualization.group/), which is part of the Centre for Artifical Intelligence in Public Health Research (ZKI-PH) of the Robert Koch-Institute.
+This repository was developed as part of a bachelor thesis

 ## Dependencies
 The code is written in Python 3.11.13 with the following libraries installed: